Chasbrot/BeachLife-HD-Patch/README.md

 - Install dxwrapper and ini file (copy dxwrapper.dll, ddraw.dll and dxwrapper.ini there)
 - Replace Files from the /Data directory with the files from the repository
 - Enjoy!
 Everything should be working.
-### If using the latest commit
-Possibly unfinished, buggy or crashing

 ## Known issues
 - The background bitmaps had to be extended otherwise it crashes.
 I tried my best, but i am by no means a graphics designer.